gilch/hissp/docs/macro_tutorial.rst

 Oh.
 Not that easy.
 What happened?
-The lambda only took one parameter, even though the expression contained an ``X3``.
+The error message says that lambda only took one parameter, even though the expression contained an ``X3``.

 We need to be able to check for symbols nested in tuples.